vlad-onis/vlad-onis.github.io/_posts/2023-01-28-borrow-for-lifetime.md

 <br>
 ![Temporary_Error](/assets/img/borrow-of-a-lifetime-resources/temporary_error.png)

-In the snippet above the commented lines follow the compiler suggestion of defining the variable firs and then calling the function.
+In the snippet above the commented lines follow the compiler suggestion of defining the variable first and then calling the function.
 In our case, we create the String inside the function call and take it's reference, then the String will be dropped.
-Our function will try to return a reference to a dropped String, which makes the rust compiler very unhappy.
+The function will try to return a reference to a dropped String, which makes the rust compiler very unhappy.
-The rust compiler sees you are trying to use (print to the console) the borrowed value which was freed during the function call.
+The compiler notices you are trying to use (print to the console) the borrowed value which was freed during the function call, hence the error.

 ## Conclusion

-Eversince I started learning Rust I felt like I learned to use some computer science concepts (such as references or lifetimes) in the way they are supposed to be used.
-This article aimed to cover the basics of Rust ownership model, but it is not meant for Rust developers only.
+Eversince I started learning Rust I learned to use some computer science concepts (such as references or lifetimes) in the way they are supposed to be used.
+This article aims to cover the basics of Rust ownership model, but it is not meant for Rust developers only.
 We barely scratched the surface, we will explore ownership even more in the upcoming posts.